edisnord/PyOPLM-smb-docker-setup/README.md

 Currently limited to online storages, local storage will require you to mount your local storage directory on the PyOPLM container, then make your pyoplm.ini in the OPL directory point to where you mounted your storage.

+# Bintools also do not work (at the moment, support can be added)